 “I regret getting a dog”

-According to new research findings, a quarter of pet owners say they have regrets or concerns about getting a pet during lockdown.
+According to research findings, a quarter of pet owners say they have regrets or concerns about getting a pet during the pandemic.
 So, what help is available to support you if you regret getting a dog?

 The research findings